dandarnell/SignEditor/README.md

 A web-based editor for digital street signage
 Designed and developed by Daniel Darnell
 Written in JavaScript, HTML, CSS, and PHP
-*The source code for this product is proprietary and cannot be made available*
+*The source code for this product is proprietary and cannot be made public.
+This README only provides non-proprietary information on the product.*

 ## About
 This web-based editor allows customers to remotely control several different models of digital road signs in the field.
 The editor can access any sign from anywhere, in all major browsers.